cjdbarlow/Part-One/classification_of_micro-organisms.md

       * Non-albicans
       More difficult to treat.
     * Cryptococcus
-  *  **Moulds**
+  *  **Molds**
-  Moulds are are filamentous.
+  Molds are are filamentous.
     * Aspergillus
     * Penicillium
-  * **Dimorphus**
+  * **Dimorphous**
-  Have characteristics of both yeasts and moulds.
+  Have characteristics of both yeasts and molds.
     * Histoplasma

 * **Protozoa** are parasitic single-celled eukaryotes.
-They can be intracellular or extacellular.
+They can be intracellular or extracellular.

 * **Helminths** are parasitic multi-celled eukaryotes.
-They can be intracellular or extacellular.
+They can be intracellular or extracellular.
 They are subdivided into tapeworms (cestodes), flukes (trematodes), and roundworms (nematodes).

 ---
 ##Footnotes
-[^1]: This classification does not capture spirochetes, mycoplasmas, chlamydias, and other less commonnly encountered organisms.
+[^1]: This classification does not capture spirochetes, mycoplasmas, chlamydias, and other less commonly encountered organisms.
 A more complete classification uses six properties:

-1. Cell Wall Stucture
+1. Cell Wall Structure
     2. Flexible (e.g. Spirochetes)
     3. Rigid
     4. Non-existent (e.g. *Mycoplasma spp.*)